-I am angry.
 Well, I was angry.
 Or I still am.
 I don’t know in this moment.
 I had planned to write a post to process my anger when I woke up yesterday.
 I was going to be open about the fact that I find myself swearing and venting and spewing grossness from inside because I have let anger take my peace, and I was hoping that the grace would come in the confessing.Continue reading

 In that moment I don’t know if I have what it takes to truly know the wonderful mysteries sitting before me on day one.
 I know they will baffle, thrill, and annoy me to no end.
 They’ll give me a thousand stories to tell my husband and my friends about the clever, stupid, rude, or sweet things they do all year long.
 But then the last day will come, and I’ll be thinking, “I don’t want it to end,” and some pain in the butt kid will actually say it right out loud.